During the multiple phases of software development life cycle(SDLC), multiple kinds of testing are performed depending on the stage of development.

 Sprint is a set period of time during which specific work has to be completed and made ready to be shipped.

 In Sprint X, Module 1 is planned to be completed.

 During this phase, the developer develops Module 1.
-The tester performs unit testing on it, raises defect if any discrepancy occurs, retests defects.
+The tester performs unit testing on the module, raises any defects found and retests the fixed defects.

 After the issues are fixed and tested, it is deployed to a production-like environment.

 In Sprint Y, Module 2 is planned to be completed and both modules are merged.

 The development of module 2 is completed and both the modules are integrated.
 Later, different types of testing are performed to ensure developed product matches defined specifications.

 - Unit testing- Module 2 is working as desired.

 - Integration testing- performed to check data transfer flow between modules.